NKesar75/BoredDeveloperBot/README.md

 ## Run Image locally
 To run this image locally:
-1. you must first copy the `.env-example` file to a file named `.env` and set the discord token to your access token via discord developer portal.
+1. you must first copy the `.env-example` file to a file named `.env` and replace the {values} with corrosponding values for your useage
 1. run the following command `python src/main.py` from the root of this project.